Simon-0000/ESP32s3-hal/components/CommonInterfaces/readme_CommonInterfaces.md

     //MyComponent() : Enableable(isEnabled_) {}// SECOND METHOD used to create the shared_ptr outside
                         // the class, which allows us to control the lifetime and reach of that state

-    MyComponent(MyComponent& other) : EnableableSmart(&other) {}// THIRD METHOD USED TO SHARE THE
+    MyComponent(MyComponent& other) : EnableableSmart(&other) {}// THIRD METHOD used to share the state of an other EnableableSmart object
-                                                                // STATE OF AN OTHER ENABLEABLE OBJECT
+                                                                // (CAREFUL, this will not make them share a parent-child link, only the state so enabling
+                                                                // one wont enable the other, only prevent the other one from calling enableOnce to itself
+                                                                // after(because it thinks its already enabled)) (ex use case: Motor using a TimerPWM)

     void syncSelf() override // OPTIONAL
     {